ckeditor/ckeditor5/packages/ckeditor5-image/docs/framework/guides/deep-dive/upload-adapter.md

 4. Once the file is uploaded, the upload adapter notifies the editor about this fact by resolving its `Promise`.
 It passes the URL (or URLs in case of responsive images) to the image upload plugin which replaces the `src` and `srcset` attributes of the image placeholder in the editor content.

 This is just an overview of the image upload process.
-The truth is, the whole thing is more complicated.
+Actually, the whole thing is more complicated.
 For instance, images can be copied and pasted within the WYSIWYG editor (while the upload takes place) and all potential upload errors must be handled, too.
 The good news is these tasks are handled transparently by the {@link module:image/imageupload~ImageUpload image upload} plugin so you do not have to worry about them.

 To sum up, for the image upload to work in the rich-text editor, two conditions must be true: